kamrowcj0380/OS-swill/README.md

 Tasks:
 Finish the clock cycle loop
+  Idea for this:
+    use a class for 'current process', which includes the time to burst.
+Otherwise, add time to age and time to burst to 'Process' class

   In each loop:
     run a task (decrease ticks left for process) remove from queue if done